dockstore/dockstore-ui2/README.md

     }
 }
 ```
-Use `npm run build.prod` for a production build and start it with `nginx`. localhost:4200 should be available immediately.
+Use `npm run build.prod` for an Angular Production Build and start it with `nginx`. localhost:4200 should be available immediately.

 ## Running unit tests